intel/fiovisualizer/README.txt

      with numjobs > 4 or disable unneccessary ones to save CPU time.
   2. Multi-jobs configurations files (i.e. [job1]... [job2]) are not supported at the moment.
      The total amount of jobs if every workload has "numjobs" specified too are not correctly parsed.
+     This can still be implemented manually specifing it in the code.
+See line #986.

  TODO
  ----
-  1. Continue working on Simulation workloads.
-It's plimitted at the moment.
+  1. Continue working on workload profiles for new Intel SSDs.

  MAINTAINERS
  -----------